All Episodes

 Have to attend a funeral tomorrow.

-We'll be back home at the EIB Southern Command on Monday and get back to a standard state of normalcy as far as the uh program is concerned.
+We'll be back home at the EIB Southern Command on Monday and get back to a standard state of normalcy as far as the program is concerned.

-And we're gonna have a ditto cam up and running for our next trip out here, which will be early on in August, shortly after our 23rd anniversary, which comes up on uh on August 1st.
+Again, no Ditto Cam while we're in Los Angeles on this trip, but I have been assured by our video and IT experts, our engineers, and we're going to have a Ditto Cam up and running for our next trip out here, which will be early on in August, shortly after our 23rd anniversary, which comes up on August 1st.

 Where do we leave off in the previous hour?